International Mobility Program Plus (IMP Plus)

 Step 3: Submit the Work Permit Application

-Once you meet all the eligibility requirements, you can proceed to apply for a work permit.
+Once you meet all the eligibility requirements, you can proceed to apply for a Work Permit Canada.
 In this case, you’ll need to apply for a Temporary Work Permit for foreign workers.
 To obtain it, you must provide your job offer number.

 If you are deemed eligible to live and work in Canada, you will receive a letter of introduction and your work permit from a Canadian border officer.
 If you are already residing in Canada and apply from within the country, a new work permit will be issued to you.